labinskin/Stock-Analysis/README.md

 **Benefits of Refactoring In General**

 The benefits of refactoring code are many.
 In this particular case, the code became simpler and more efficient, allowing it to run faster.
-For 2017, the code ran .711 seconds faster (see images below).
-For 2018, the code ran .6953 seconds faster (see images below).
+As noted above in the results (and their images): For 2017, the code ran .711 seconds faster.
+For 2018, the code ran .6953 seconds faster.

-Insert Images

 While these mere fractions of a second don't seem like much for this current dataset, the differences would likely be larger with expanded and larger datasets.
 These minor improvements can add up, creating an application and program that has better performance.
 Additional benefits of refactoring code include keeping it clean.
 While this set of code was written by myself, larger projects usually have more than one code writer.
 The more writers, the more potential for repetition and redundancies, and/or unnecessary variables and loops, to name just a few potential pitfalls.
 Any of these could make the program inefficient, but by refactoring it, these problems can be avoided.
 Another benefit, while not necessarily part of this project, is that code can become outdated and in need of updating.
 By refactoring it to the latest updates, the coder can improve performance of the application.